Welcome to today's edition of the Rush 24-7 podcast.

 No.

-What what state's she gonna win?
+What state's she going to win?

 But that no, that Bush won.

-Talking Bush didn't win California.
+Talking, Bush didn't win, California.

-You better be more observant, Mr. Snerv.
+You better be more observant, Mr. Snur if you're going to have input like that.

-You're gonna listen to what I'm saying.
+You're going to listen to what I'm saying.

-Um Bodie also complains that Mrs. Clinton has been so busy grabbing opportunities to establish herself as a centrist that she's losing the support of important voices who might have been expected to argue that she deserves a chance.
+Bodie also complains that Mrs. Clinton has been so busy grabbing opportunities to establish herself as a centrist that she's losing the support of important voices who might have been expected to argue that she deserves a chance.

 If you're tempted to bet that Hillary will be the Democratic nominee, let alone the next president, you should leave your money in your other pants.